Filling Gaps in the Flower Garden

-If you want to keep your beds looking great all season, you need to be prepared to fill a few holes
+To keep your beds looking great all season, be prepared to fill a few holes

 It's hard to imagine my flower gardens without Oriental poppies, lupines, bleeding heart and other early summer perennials.
 Each has its own beauty and charm, and I eagerly anticipate their annual appearance.